TSTATEN3159/Gospelinfiveminutesapppublic/app-store-requirements.md

 • Available in English, Spanish, French, Portuguese, Chinese, Arabic, and Hindi
 • Culturally appropriate translations and content

 Privacy-focused with complete data control - export or delete your information anytime.
+Your voice is processed locally - never recorded or stored.
 Connect with us on Facebook @TheGospelIn5Minutes for community and support.
 ```

 ### Keywords